27 Apr At Home Dental Care Tips: Do Dental Wipes Help Dogs & Cats?

 DentAcetic® dental wipes contain a substance called sodium hexametaphosphate (SHMP).
 SHMP aids in breaking down calcium, one of the minerals that form calculus.
 It then mixes with the pet’s saliva to help wash away some of the biofilm.

-MaxiGuard® dental wipes contain a neutralized zinc gluconate formulation that assists in decreasing the bacteria that forms on the tooth surface.
+MaxiGuard® dental wipes contain a neutralized zinc gluconate formulation that assists in decreasing the bacteria that form on the tooth surface.